Jemoka/Jemoka/README.md

 Here's some things I currently do that may interest you:
 * 📢 [TalkBank Batchalign](https://github.com/TalkBank/batchalign2): Have you ever wanted your audio transcribed, utterances segmented, and morphology analyzed?
 Well now you can.
 Done at the Psycolinguistics Lab at CMU.
 [Read the paper](https://pubs.asha.org/doi/full/10.1044/2023_JSLHR-22-00642) or [use the Python Package](https://github.com/talkbank/batchalign2)!
-* 😤 [Toxicity Elicitation with Reinforcement Learning](https://github.com/sisl/ASTPrompter): Can you poke a LM until it goes crazy (with high probability!) with a dutch of reinforcement learing?
+* 😤 [ASTPrompter](https://github.com/sisl/ASTPrompter) Toxicity Elicitation with Reinforcement Learning: Can you poke a LM until it goes crazy (with high probability!) with a dutch of reinforcement learing?
 Why yes you can!
 Check out [our paper](https://arxiv.org/abs/2407.09447) too!
 * 🎤 [#!/Shabang | Simon](https://github.com/Shabang-Systems/simon): semantic search—your data + postgres instance + 10 lines of code.
 * 📕 [StanfordNLP Stanza](https://github.com/stanfordnlp/stanza): NLP for many human languages; I'm helping out with the model training, speed/performance optimizations, and coreference resolution!
 * 🗻 [Stanford SSI Rover](https://github.com/stanford-ssi/powertron): We're sending a rover to Antartica for automatic surveying!